mayankShukla17/Java-8-Exercise-1/README.md

 method:**

 +findPattern(List<String>) : List<String>
--Should accept list of strings as input
+- Should accept list of strings as input
--Should find the list of strings which start with letter I in the given strings -Should return list of strings which start with letter I in the given strings as output -Should return empty list if no such string is found which start with letter I -Should avoid the redundancy among the strings in output
+- Should find the list of strings which start with letter I in the given strings
+- Should return list of strings which start with letter I in the given strings as output
+- Should return empty list if no such string is found which start with letter I
+- Should avoid the redundancy among the strings in output

 Example
 Sample Input: